aws-samples/hyperledger-on-kubernetes/admin-api/README.md

 ```

 ### Expose the Fabric CA so the RESTful API can access it
+This step isn't strictly necessary.
+The only functions in the API server that use the Fabric SDK are those that create
+new identity, so if you don't need to do this, you don't need the API server to access the Fabric CA. All the other
+API functions execute via scripts inside the CLI container and do not depend on the SDK.

 The API server accesses the Fabric network based on the information provided in the connection-profile folder.

 Connection profiles are a construct supported by the Fabric Node SDK.
 The profile points to a CA (an ICA in our case),